Allegheny-Computer-Science-103-S2018/cs103-S2018-lab10-starter/README.md

 you can go to the [Computer Science 103 Lab 10 Starter](https://github.com/Allegheny-Computer-Science-103-S2018/cs103-S2018-lab10-starter) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
-If you have found a problem with the [GatorGrader tool](https://github.com/gkapfham/gatorgrader) and the way that it checks you assignment, then you can follow the aforementioned steps to create an issue in its repository.
-To ensure that your issue is properly resolved, please provide as many details as is possible about the problem that you experienced.
 If you discover a problem with the laboratory assignment sheet, then please raise an issue in the [cs103-S2018-sheets](https://github.com/Allegheny-Computer-Science-103-S2018/cs103-S2018-sheets) repository and mention this assignment.